 I centred the word ‘eighty’ and spaced out each letter leaving 1/4″ gape between letters (I ended up with 3/4″ on either end).

-I lifted each tile and placed a piece of clear double-sided tape on the back, then pressed it into place on the envelope.
+Lift each tile and place a piece of double-sided tape on the back.
+Then press it into place on the envelope.